 The Most Beautiful Beaches in Italy

-After living in this amazing country more than seven years, this is my list of the best and most beautiful beaches in Italy.
+After living in Italy for more than eight years, and working as a tour leader around this beautiful country, this is my list of the best and most beautiful beaches in Italy.

 Capo Vaticano, Calabria